stargate-bukkit/Stargate-Bukkit/README.md

   - `V` is for an in**V**isible gate (it will appear without a sign)

 The options are the single letter, not the word.
-So to make a private hidden gate, your 4th line would be 'PH'.
+So to make a private hidden gate, your 4th line would be 'PH'.<br>
+Note that colour characters (if enabled) are not counted towards the character limit.

 #### Gate networks:
  - Gates are all part of a network, by default this is "central".